Mechanical joint: Ball

 A ball joint consists of a bearing stud and socket enclosed in a casing; all these parts are made of steel.
 The bearing stud is tapered and threaded, and fits into a tapered hole in the steering knuckle.
 A protective encasing prevents dirt from getting into the joint assembly.
 Usually, this is a rubber-like boot that allows movement and expansion of lubricant.
 Motion-control ball joints tend to be retained with an internal spring, which helps to prevent vibration problems in the linkage.

 The "offset" ball joint provides means of movement in systems where thermal expansion and contraction, shock, seismic motion, and torsional motions, and forces are present.

-Knuckle

-A knuckle joint is used to connect the two rods which are under the tensile load when there is requirement of a small amount of flexibility or when angular movement is necessary.
-There is always axial or linear line of action of load.

-The knuckle joint assembly consists of the following major components: